-The Alternative Income Fund's after-tax returns as shown in the following table are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+The after-tax returns for the Alternative Income Fund's Advisor Class A shares as shown in the following table are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Your actual after-tax returns depend on your tax situation and may differ from those shown.
 If you own Fund shares in a tax-deferred account, such as a 401(k) plan or an individual retirement account ("IRA"), the information on after-tax returns is not relevant to your investment.
+After-tax returns are shown for Advisor Class A shares only.
+After-tax returns for Advisor Class C shares will differ.
 The Return After Taxes on Distributions and Sale of Fund Shares is higher than other return figures when a capital loss occurs upon the redemption of Fund shares.